Observer-robust energy condition verification for warp drive spacetimes: Methods

 where $m$ is the signed margin function: $m \geq 0$ means the condition is satisfied, and $m < 0$ indicates a violation.
 For the NEC, $m = T_{ab}\, k^a k^b$ with optimization over $(\theta, \phi)$ only.
 For the DEC, the diagnostic at each spacetime point returns

 where $m_{\text{flux}} = -g_{ab}\, j^a j^b$ (positive when the energy flux $j^a = -T^a{}_b\, u^b$ is causal), $m_{\text{future}} = -j_a n^a$ (positive when $j^a$ is future-directed, with $n^a$ the future-pointing unit normal), and $m_{\text{WEC}} = T_{ab}\, u^a u^b$ (positive when the energy density is non-negative).
 A negative value of any component indicates a DEC violation for that observer.
-The three-term minimum in equation~(\ref{eq:dec-diagnostic}) is piecewise smooth but not $C^1$ at branch-switching boundaries; gradients exist almost everywhere, and the multi-start BFGS optimizer handles this reliably in practice.
-A log-sum-exp soft-minimum approximation could be employed if smoother gradients are needed.
-An alternative design would run three separate optimizations (one per DEC sub-condition) and take the minimum of the minima; this would avoid the unit-mixing landscape and improve interpretability of the ``worst-case observer'' at some additional computational cost.
-Because $m_{\text{WEC}}$ has dimensions of energy density while $m_{\text{flux}}$ has dimensions of (energy density)$^2$, we do not combine them into a single margin for severity purposes.
-For \emph{violation detection}, the DEC is violated whenever $m_{\text{DEC}}^{*} < 0$ (equation~\ref{eq:dec-diagnostic}); the sign logic is correct regardless of units.
-For Type~I stress-energy with $\rho \geq 0$ and $\rho \geq |p_i|$, the algebraic condition (equation~\ref{eq:dec-type1}) guarantees that $j^a$ is causal and future-directed for every future-directed timelike $u^a$, making the three-term check redundant; the algebraic slack $\min_i(\rho - |p_i|)$ then serves as the primary DEC result with homogeneous dimensions (energy density).
-At non-Type~I points, the optimizer evaluates all three terms of equation~(\ref{eq:dec-diagnostic}) simultaneously (Section~\ref{sec:limitations}).
-For the majority of grid points, which classify as Type~I, the algebraic slack is the primary DEC result; at non-Type~I points the capped extremum is used instead.
+The three sub-terms have mixed dimensions, so we use them only for sign-based detection ($m_{\text{DEC}}^*<0$), not as a combined severity.
+For Type~I stress-energy the algebraic condition (equation~\ref{eq:dec-type1}) guarantees $j^a$ causal and future-directed for every future-directed $u^a$, so the algebraic slack $\min_i(\rho-|p_i|)$ is the primary DEC result; the three-term optimizer diagnostic is used only at the residual non-Type~I points.